achaschina/jQuery-task4/README.md

 - when you call the function `trunk()`, specify the number of allowed characters (as example: 72);

 ####How works
 In the project you have to create a `div` with the desired text.
+The plugin replaces your element, creating a `<p>`.
+You can change the styles in this section, or leave as is.